British telephone socket: Use in other countries

-While BS 6312 was not adopted in the Republic of Ireland, Irish phone jacks have some similarity to their UK cousins due to GPO influences in the old Irish wiring systems.
-Ireland's P&T (now Eir) adopted Bell System style 6P6C sockets and 6P4C "RJ11" plugs in the late 1970, several years earlier than BS 6312 was rolled out by BT in the UK.
-Irish phone sockets are normally wired, as per the international standard, with the line carried on the centre pair (pin 3 and 4).
-Although it is rarely connected, Irish phone jacks also contain a ringing capacitor circuit very similar to their UK counterparts.
+While BS 6312 was not adopted in the Republic of Ireland, Malaysia or Singapore, Irish, Malaysian and Singaporean phone jacks bear some varying levels of similarity to their UK cousins due to GPO influences in the old Irish, Malaysian and Singaporean phone wiring systems.
+The Malaysian Telecommunications Department (now Telekom Malaysia) and Telecommunication Authority of Singapore (now Singtel) adopted Bell System-style 6P2C plugs and 6P4C "RJ11" sockets in the 1970s, with Ireland's P&T (now Eir) doing so (but with 6P6C instead of 6P4C sockets) slightly later, some time before BS 6312 was rolled out by BT in the UK.
+Irish, Malaysian and Singaporean phone sockets are normally wired, as per the international standard, with the line carried on the centre pair (pin 3 and 4).
+However, although rarely connected in practice, Irish phone jacks also contain a ringing capacitor circuit very similar to their UK counterparts.
 This is carried on pin 5.
 Or, if wired for two-line service (rare), a second ring wire is carried on pin 2 for line 2, with the outer pair, pins 1 and 6 carrying the second line.
 This arrangement was introduced for the same reason as the capacitor in BS 6313; to allow backwards compatibility with older GPO style type 3 wire phones that lacked an anti-tinkle circuit, which were common in the 1970s and into the 1980s.
 Modern Irish jacks also contain screw down lugs to connect extension phone wiring or a hardwired pre 1970s phone.
-The connection block has an “R” terminal for connecting the ringing wire to the capacitor.
-Despite the circuitry being available in the jack, UK phones should still be connected with an adapter with its own ringing capacitor, as the “R” wire typically is no longer connected in most homes, unless the wiring was originally used with rotary dial telephones.
+The connection block has an "R" terminal for connecting the ringing wire to the capacitor.
+Despite the circuitry being available in the jack, UK phones should still be connected with an adapter with its own ringing capacitor, as the "R" wire typically is no longer connected in most homes, unless the wiring was originally used with rotary dial telephones.